 The Library recognizes that not of all of our users will start their research process at the Library's homepage.
 Below are options we have in place for connecting to our resources if you start your research elsewhere.

 At this time, the Library does not recommend using the VPN to gain access to our subscription resources as an error known as split tunneling occurs, blocking access to resources that we subscribe to.
 Instead, we suggest starting your search at the Library's homepage or using the Online Resources Shortcut to add our proxy prefix to the URL of resources you're trying to use.

 If you like to start your research process in Google Scholar, you can link MSU Library to Google Scholar by changing the 'Library Links' setting in Google Scholar.
 This allows you to access our subscription content when searching Google Scholar.
 See our Library FAQ for further instructions.

 Install the Online Resources Shortcut

 This shortcut provides easy access to resources that the Library subscribes to.
 Sometimes you may come across an article you want to access through a search engine such as Google or a social media service like Twitter, and this tool can connect you directly with that resource.

-MSU Library has access to a Chrome browser extension called LibKey Nomad.
+MSU Library has access to a browser extension called LibKey Nomad.
 After you add LibKey Nomad to your browser, select Montana State University as your institution.
 When you're out searching, if you come across a resource the Library has access to, a popup window on the bottom left of your screen will link you directly to the PDF.
 If the tool recognizes that we do not have access, you will have an option to request the article through interlibrary loan.

 Discovering Library Resources with Google Scholar & Across the Web